 Our Board of Directors approves annual strategic and organizational initiatives for the Company, which the Compensation Committee utilizes as the business performance goals upon which annual cash incentive award payments are based.
-The 2020 strategic initiatives involved improvements to consumer retention, increasing the value of consumer connections, development of new dealer products, growth of our consumer finance offering and digital retail platform and scaling of our international markets.
-The 2020 organizational initiatives involved activities related to employee engagement and enablement, as well as scaling our engineering team.
-Each of these initiative categories involved one or more quantitative and qualitative metrics as established by our management that had to be successfully completed for that portion of the initiative to be considered achieved.
-For 2020, the threshold, target, and maximum performance levels for the number of strategic and organizational initiatives achieved and the corresponding payout levels on a sliding scale under the 2020 Annual Incentive Plan were established as follows, which reflects adjustments made during 2020 to account for the impact of the COVID-19 pandemic on our business:
+The 2021 strategic initiatives involved our core business growth and profitability, as well as the development of our digital retail and wholesale businesses.
+The 2021 organizational initiatives involved our technology infrastructure, activities related to employee engagement and enablement, as well as improving representation and belonging for underrepresented populations at the Company in the U.S. Each of these initiative categories involved one or more quantitative and qualitative metrics as established by our management that had to be successfully completed for that portion of the initiative to be considered achieved.
+For 2021, the threshold, target, and maximum performance levels for the number of strategic and organizational initiatives achieved and the corresponding payout levels on a sliding scale under the 2021 Annual Incentive Plan were established as follows: